Blind Veterans UK: History

+The charity is under the patronage of Her Royal Highness The Duchess of Edinburgh, following her appointment in 2016.
+Her Royal Highness officially opened the Rustington Centre in June 2024.

-The charity moved to its current central London headquarters in Harcourt Street, Marylebone, in 1984.
+The charity moved to its central London headquarters in Harcourt Street, Marylebone, in 1984.
+In 2021, the charity relocated its headquarters to a shared premises in Queen Square, alongside other sight loss organisations including the Thomas Pocklington Trust.

 In 2000 the charity changed its constitution to allow veterans to join regardless of whether their sight loss was directly related to their service.
 In 2012, the charity formally became Blind Veterans UK, to help ensure the organisation and its work was "better recognised and understood".

 Activities

 Blind Veterans UK works to provide vision-impaired Armed Forces and National Service veterans with the services and tailored support they need to lead independent lives after sight loss.
 The charity's work ranges from helping veterans relearn vital life skills and providing them with the tools they need to be independent in their own homes, to offering new learning, training and recreation opportunities and providing long-term nursing, residential and respite care.
-It continues to assist veterans blinded in service, including men and women recently deployed in Iraq and Afghanistan.
+It continues to assist veterans blinded in service, including men and women deployed in Iraq and Afghanistan.